x75/nupg-lfs/README.md

 ## Startup

-Loading nuPg is easy, jut copy the class code into your extensions dir.
+Loading nuPg is easy, jut copy the class code into your extensions dir, see above.

 Running it requires to create couple of classes in the right way and in the right sequence order.

-Other people have thought about it and it can be done.
-Stay tuned, WIP.
+Other people have thought about it and it can be done. `startup.scd`, Stay tuned, WIP.